THIS POST CONTAINS SOME AFFILIATE LINKS (SEE DISCLOSURE POLICY)

 Add eggs and vanilla/flavouring.
 Mix well.

-Mix dry ingredients and add a little at a time to butter mixture.
+Add dry ingredients a little at a time to butter mixture.
 Mix at low speed until flour is completely incorporated and the dough comes together.

 Roll our onto floured surface and cut into desired thickness and cut into desired shapes.